Simoncf/TheTreasureAdventureEmulator/README.md

 ## Posseble fixes for the future
-The maze can generate a maze that is impossoible to win, this is quite rare but is possible becuse the maze is randomly generated.
+The maze can generate a maze that is impossoible to win, this is quite rare but is possible because the maze is randomly generated.

 You press the key twise to navigate, you should only need to press the key once to navigate (Nice to have).